Board of Directors

 Charles L. Ward is formerly Colorado President for Qwest Communications.
 He has worked in the telecommunications industry for over 38 years.
 Chuck grew up in Pennsylvania and attended Penn State University [BS] and Southern Illinois University [MBA].
 Chuck and his wife Chris have lived in Denver for 16 years and have two children.

-Chuck served on the Board of the Denver Metro Economic Development Corporation, which he co-chaired for two years, the Board of the Denver Metro Chamber of Commerce, which he chaired in 2010, served on the Board of Big Brothers and Big Sisters of Colorado.
+Chuck served on the Board of the Denver Metro Economic Development Corporation, which he co-chaired for two years, the Board of the Denver Metro Chamber of Commerce, which he chaired in 2010, and the Board of Big Brothers and Big Sisters of Colorado.